NZMSA/2021-Phase-2/2. Backend/Docs/8-setup-github-oauth-and-authorisation.md

    }
    ```

-   remember to remove `StudentId` from inputs in `AddProjectInput.cs`. example:
+   Remember to remove `StudentId` from inputs in `AddProjectInput.cs`. example:

    ```csharp
    namespace MSAYearbook.GraphQL.Projects